maxrpark/simpleslider/README.md

 #### Javascript

-After registering the package inside your javascript file you just need to past this:
+After registering the package inside your javascript file you just need to iniciate the simpleSlider like this:

 ```js
 simpleslider();